 Who was the woman clothed with the sun?

 In the opening scene, we are introduced to a woman “clothed with the sun” who gives birth to a child that a dragon sets out to destroy.
 One likely interpretation is that the child represents Jesus and his followers, and the dragon portrays Satan, bent on destroying God’s creations.
-The woman however, it not as easy to ascertain.
+The woman, however, is not as easy to ascertain.

 What we can discern for certain is that the woman is symbolic.
-John calls the woman a “great sign” – she is likely not a physical being but rather, a symbolism representing another entity.
+John calls her a “great sign”—she is likely not a physical being but rather a symbol representing another entity.

 The stars, the moon, and the sun